AqwamCreates/DataPredict-Agent/docs/index.md

 * Connect to any number of servers that hosts large language models.

-* Extremely modular codes for rapid prototyping and easy maintenance.
+* Extremely modular source code for rapid prototyping and easy maintenance.

 ## Tutorials